 For the rest of the year, just pack your bag and don’t forget to carry enough winter clothes.

-Suggested Read: 15 Charming Places To Visit In January In India
+Suggested Read: 30 Best Places To Visit In India In January 2022

 Double-decker Living Root Bridge in Cherrapunji